Information barriers in Microsoft Teams

 The Information Barrier Policy Evaluation Service determines whether a communication complies with IB policies.

-IB policies are managed in the Microsoft Purview compliance portal (SCC) using PowerShell cmdlets.
-For more information, see Define policies for information barriers.
+IB policies are managed in the Microsoft Purview compliance portal or by using PowerShell cmdlets.
+For more information, see Step 3: Create IB policies.

 Before you set up or define policies, you must enable scoped directory search in Microsoft Teams.
 Wait at least a few hours after enabling scoped directory search before you set up or define policies for information barriers.
 For more information, see Define information barrier policies.